nishishah05/UCIHARproject/README.md

 Human Activity Recognition (HAR) refers to the capability of machines to identify various activities performed by the users.
 The knowledge acquired from these recognition systems is integrated into many applications where the associated device uses it to identify actions or gestures and performs predefined tasks in response.

 ## Dataset
-For this assignent we will be using a publically available dataset called UCI-HAR.
-The dataset is available to download here.
+We will be using a publically available dataset called UCI-HAR.
 The Dataset contains data for 30 participants.
 Each participant performed six activities while wearing a Samsung Galaxy S II smartphone on their waist (The video of the participants taking data is also available here).
 The smartphone's accelerometer and gyroscope captured 3-axial linear acceleration and 3-axial angular velocity.
 Read all the readme and info files for more information.

 ## Preprocessing
 We will use the raw accelerometer data within the inertial_signals folder.
 The provided script, CombineScript.py, organizes and sorts accelerometer data, establishing separate classes for each category and compiling participant data into these classes.
 MakeDataset.py script is used to read through all the participant data and create a single dataset.
 The dataset is then split into train,test and validation set.
 We focus on the first 10 seconds of activity, translating to the initial 500 data samples due to a sampling rate of 50Hz.